The microneedling process doesn’t stop when you walk out of the door of one of our Skin Pharm clinics.

 You’ll be able to experience the best results possible while also minimizing potential side effects.

 Microneedling involves using tiny needles to make shallow, invisible controlled wounds on the surface of the skin.
-When performed by a professional, like the ones we employ at Skin Pharm, those needles can penetrate the skin at a depth anywhere from 0.1 to 2.5mm.
+When performed by a professional, like the advanced practice providers at Skin Pharm, those needles can penetrate the skin at a depth anywhere from 0.1 to 2.5mm.

 For reference, 1mm is the size of the width of wire used in a standard paperclip.